BBohdann/codeRecognizer/README.md

 # CodeRecognizer

-CodeRecognizer is a Java application for recognizing and processing barcodes and QR codes.
-The project was built as a pet project to practice backend development with Spring Boot, image processing with ZXing, and REST API design.

-It allows scanning images, validating formats, and handling decoded data, making it useful for automation and data management tasks.
+CodeRecognizer is a REST API service for recognizing and decoding barcodes and QR codes from uploaded images, built with Java and Spring Boot.
+It validates image formats, extracts and interprets the encoded data via ZXing, and returns structured results — useful for automation and data management tasks.

 ---